Logo Transparent

 If these test results in the user being prompted for a form of MFA before access is granted then a pass is awarded.

-The cyber essentials plus standard requires administrative and user accounts to be separated.
+The cyber essentials plus standard requires administrative and user accounts to be separated, with the low privileged user account used for dat to day activities, with the administrative account used for administrative duties only.

 The rationale for this is easy to understand.
 For example, imagine that your users inadvertently download a malicious file which leads to an attacker taking control of the affected device.
 If the user has administrative rights, then after the initial compromise, the attacker would have full control of the compromised system.